-First-year students should choose a calculus course on the basis of the mathematics courses they took in high school and AP, IB, or transfer credit awarded by Vanderbilt.
+First-year students who want to study calculus should choose a course on the basis of the mathematics courses they took in high school and AP, IB, or transfer credit awarded by Vanderbilt.
 The Department of Mathematics strongly recommends that students enter a calculus sequence at the beginning (Math 1200 or 1300) unless they have appropriate AP, IB, or transfer credit.
 There is a two-week period at the beginning of each semester when students can change from one level of calculus to another.
 Students should consult their calculus instructor and their CASPAR adviser for assistance during this period.

 Students with a weak background in algebra and/or trigonometry who plan further study of calculus at Vanderbilt should enroll in Math 1005 (Pre-calculus Mathematics) prior to taking 1200 or 1300.